ajfisher/building-droids-with-js/slides.md

 [Quasimodo](http://www.flickr.com/photos/quasimondo/5203908319)

 Notes:
-Hardware for a long time was really hard.
-My initial interest in computing really came from an interest in electronics.
-But the reality was that for a kid growing up in the late 80s, early 90s, building serious hardware was prohibitively expensive and required facilities that most kids didn’t have access to in those days - even the idea of something like a hacker space or a makerspace didn’t exist then.
+My initial interest in computing came from an interest in electronics.
+But the reality was that for a kid growing up in the late 80s, building serious hardware was prohibitively expensive and required facilities that most kids didn’t have access to in those days.

 Doing anything non-trivial in hardware was a very difficult undertaking.
 As a result, I moved to software.
 As you’d expect, in the world of software, the